Apply for free school meals

 You can claim free school meals for a child who lives with you and who you are responsible for.

-Your claim will be automatically processed if you receive Housing Benefit or Council Tax Reduction and get any of the qualifying benefits.
+Your claim will be automatically processed if you receive Housing Benefit or Council Tax Support and get any of the qualifying benefits.